ShagufthaZK/CloudSek_task/README.md

     -currently implemented a share_limit - doesnt capture the requirement

-    -further clarification of requirement would be helpful because rate limit if 5 per minute but asked remaining limit for duration of an hour
+    -further clarification of requirement would be helpful because rate limit is 5 per minute but asked remaining limit for duration of an hour

     -possible solution for multiple rate limits could be different storage - currently exploring